-Sarepta is researching and developing clinical candidates for many of the specific mutations in the dystrophin gene and received accelerated approval in the U.S. for its first drug Exondys 51 (eteplirsen).
-The approval is limited to patients who have a confirmed mutation in the DMD gene that is amenable to exon 51 skipping.
+Sarepta is researching and developing clinical candidates for many of the specific mutations in the dystrophin gene and received accelerated approval in the U.S. for its first, drug Exondys 51 (eteplirsen) for patients who have a confirmed mutation in the DMD gene that is amenable to exon 51 skipping.
 This mutation represents a subset of approximately 13% of patients with DMD.
-In addition, Sarepta has two additional exon skipping programs in Phase 3 development, each of which targets approximately 8% of patients with DMD.
-In addition, Sarepta is developing gene therapies for the treatment of DMD and reported positive preliminary results from a Phase 1/2a program in June, 2018.
+Sarepta recently received a negative opinion from the European Medicines Agency regarding eteplirsen approval in Europe.
+In addition to etepliresen, Sarepta has two additional exon skipping programs in Phase 3 development, each of which targets approximately 8% of patients with DMD.
+Sarepta is also developing gene therapies for the treatment of DMD and reported positive preliminary results from a Phase 1/2a program in June, 2018.
 In addition to Sarepta, Pfizer and Solid Biosciences, Inc. are also pursuing gene therapies in early clinical trials for DMD.